-If you look at the internal part of the side stick of your sunglasses, you will find a combination number-letter, where the number refers to the category of the lenses, and the letter to polarization (P) or lack thereof (N).
+If you look at the internal part of the side stick of your sunglasses, you will find a number-letter combination, where the number refers to the category of the lenses, and the letter to polarization (P) or lack thereof (N).

 Let’s have a look at the lenses by category:

 ● Cat 4 = they provide the highest level of protection from visible light and UV rays.
-They are for specific situations (mountaineering in white snow, navigation in open sea) and are not for a pair of everyday sunglasses.
-They are not to be worn when driving because they are too dark, allowing less than 10% of light to transmit through the lens.
+They are for specific situations (e.g. mountaineering in white snow, navigation in open sea) and not for everyday use.
+They are not to be worn when driving, because they are too dark and only allow less than 10% of light to transmit through the lens.

 Let’s move to polarization, and let’s look at this image.

 Looks familiar?
-Glare can be a real pain in the ass, and the most common example I can think of is the glare from the car just in front while driving.
-And not only does glare have a negative effect on your eyes, but also on your face, since your skin is all contracted while you squeak your eyes to fight the glare and limit the amount of light entering into your eyes: stay with the skin contracted like that for long enough, and you will end up with some not-so-fine lines as a result.
+Glare can be a real pain in the ass, and the most common example I can think of is the glare from the car just in front of you while driving.
+And not only does glare have a negative effect on your eyes, but also on your face, since your skin is all contracted while you squeak your eyes to fight the glare and limit the amount of light entering into your eyes: stay long enough with the skin contracted in such a way, day in and day out, and you will end up with some not-so-fine lines as a result.

 Polarized lenses reduce eye strain and also provide protection from harmful UV rays, and these are the reasons behind my recommendation.
-Keeping things very simple, let’s just say that it’s the horizontal light waves which are responsible for the blinding feeling we have when the sun reflects off the bumper of the car in front of us.
-What polarized lensed do, thanks to a special chemical applied during the manufacturing process, is to block the horizontal component of the light, and this eliminates glare.
-Et voilà, these are the wonders of polarized lenses to you.
+Keeping things very simple, let’s just say that it’s the horizontal light waves which are responsible for the blinding feeling you have when the sun reflects off the bumper of the car in front of you.
+What polarized lenses do, thanks to a special chemical applied during the manufacturing process, is to block the horizontal component of the light, and this eliminates glare.
+Et voilà, these are the wonders of polarized lenses for you.